 SORA requirements were identified and large parts of the data were mapped against those requirements.
-Additionally this approach was expanded to cover the currently available U-Space requirements based on the EASA opinion.
+Additionally, this approach was expanded to cover the currently available U-Space requirements based on the EASA opinion.
 The mapping of the standards towards these requirements is completed.
 It must be regarded that there are far less standards that are appropriate to be applicable to U-Space.
+Finally, the standard collection was augmented with the objective-based airworthiness requirements of SC Light-UAS.